Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 where $R(t)$ is the resistance measured at time $t$, with $R(0)$ being the initial resistance.
-We express $\Delta R(t)$ in units of $\%$ to enable comparison across junctions with different initial resistances and wafer origins.
-Figure \ref{fig:aging_junction_sizes}(a) shows the natural $\Delta R(t)$ evolution for varying measurement currents and measurement intervals; each trace corresponds to an individual junction tracked throughout the study.
+We express $\rho(t)$ in units of $\%$ to enable comparison across junctions with different initial resistances and wafer origins.
+Figure \ref{fig:aging_junction_sizes}(a) shows the natural $\rho(t)$ evolution for varying measurement currents and measurement intervals; each trace corresponds to an individual junction tracked throughout the study.
 Similar to earlier work \cite{Bladh2005}, we observe a significant increase of $R(t)$ over a period of two weeks.
-We find no significant difference in aging behavior between frequently and infrequently measured samples, indicating that the resistance measurement do not measurably affect aging.
+We find no significant difference in aging behavior between frequently and infrequently measured samples, indicating that the resistance measurements do not measurably affect aging.
 Hence, we can assume that junctions can be measured safely without the junction changing its resistance beyond the extent it would have changed normally due to natural aging.
-While the data suggest slower aging for \textit{medium-dose} junctions in comparison to \textit{low-dose} junctions, a definitive comparison in this study is precluded by their later measurement start time, namely $19$ days versus $2$ days after deposition, respectively; and, additional post-deposition heating during the fabrication process for the \textit{medium-dose} wafer, which is expected to reduce subsequent aging.
+While the data suggest slower aging for \textit{medium-dose} junctions compared to \textit{low-dose} junctions, a definitive comparison is precluded by differences in the experimental conditions.
+In particular, measurements of the \textit{medium-dose} junctions began $19$ days after deposition, compared to $2$ days for the \textit{low-dose} junctions, and the \textit{medium-dose} junctions were additionally subjected to post-deposition heating, which is expected to mitigate subsequent aging.